An international partnership between the Associação Cultural Videobrasil and

 At the centre of the story are works that combine the expressive means of video with body language and performative practices.
 They add up to a universal hybrid format that exists beyond the boundaries of states and natural languages and thus does not require translation.
 The exhibition includes documentation of a broad range of artworks that reinterpret the devices of public performance that have shaped the specific language of mass media, and that explore the phenomenon of performativity itself—the theatricalisation of digital life.

 In different years, the Videobrasil Festival programme has included works by several Russian authors.
 Some of these are woven into the history of the Festival and included in the exhibition along with works from other countries.
 However, a Russian thread is singled out and highlighted.
-Some of the videos from Russia rhyme with the main narrative, others are emblematic of their time or resonate with works from the Videobrasil Historical Collection.
+Some of the videos from Russia rhyme with the main narrative, others are emblematic of their time or resonate with works from the Videobrasil Historical Archive.

 The visual and dramatic climax of the exhibition is the multichannel video installation by Eder Santos, Screen² (2024), an expanded reflection on the very essence of the archive, its fluid boundaries and flexible structure, which can alter depending on external circumstances and creative engagement with it.
 Showing the limitless possibilities of audiovisual art as a source of knowledge about the world, Santos combines iconic performances of other artists with his own retrospective, the latter consisting mainly of recordings of multimedia stage performances.
 The soundtrack, written specifically for the installation by Paulo Santos, restructures the poetic statements of the individual works, opening up new relations between them and their layers of meanings and emotions.